Suzanne

 atuncutility for capture.

 Recorded files are normalized to mono 16 kHz WAV for consistent transcription behavior.
+Candidate recorders are tried in sequence until one remains alive, which makes the voice method more portable across personal laptops, lab machines, and OS-specific microphone stacks.
 If the add-on directory cannot store recordings, the system falls back to a temporary directory.
 This avoids hard failures in locked-down lab environments.

 End-to-end interaction workflows